 When you are making campfire meals in foil you can put an entire meal in a packet or do the meat and veggies separately.
-These campfire veggie packets are easy, flavorful and make awesome camping side dishes for grilled meats, like our Grilled Flat Iron Camping Steak Recipe.
+These Campfire Veggie Packets are easy, flavorful and make awesome camping side dishes for grilled meats.

 An added bonus … you can get the kids to eat their veggies because foil pack campfire vegetables are fun to make and eat!

 How To Make Campfire Vegetables In Foil Packs